glenpike/volca/README.md

 [x] Expanding Midi 7bit bytes to 8bit and reverse
 [x] Parsing the Sysex into Plain Old JavaScript Objects (POJOs) with 'global' values (Sequence) and a set of Steps [x] Displaying the Sequence & Steps as JSON
+[x] Displaying the Sequence & Steps in form fields for editing [x] Saving a sequence back to the Volca (can only use 'current' sequence not numbered)

 ## Todo
-[ ] Turning a Sequence and Steps back into Sysex
-[ ] Sending it back to the Volca
-[ ] Allowing Editing of JSON
+[ ] Allowing Editing of Sequence
-[ ] Allowing conversion of a Sequence to and from a Midi file or similar [ ] Visual editing of sequence data
+[ ] Allowing conversion of a Sequence to and from a Midi file or similar [ ] Visual editing of sequence data can save to 'state'

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).